acute-technology-inc/mso-release/TROUBLESHOOTING.md

 ## Fail to launch the software

-* You might see `dlopen(): error loading libfuse.so.2` where some distros does not have `fuse` library by default, try manually install `libfuse2` by using the following command
+* You might see `dlopen(): error loading libfuse.so.2` where some distros does not have [`fuse`](https://packages.debian.org/bookworm/libfuse2) library by default.
+Try manually install `libfuse2` by using the following command

     ```
         sudo apt install libfuse2